theNewDynamic/oregonsadventurecoast.com/content/sitepages/covid-19-information.md

 accordion_sections: []

 ---
-_Updated at 4:30pm, May 18, 2020_
+_Updated at 9:30am, June 2, 2020_

 **As the developments in Coronavirus (COVID-19) continue to unfold, please follow the direction from our public health authorities including the** [**CDC**](https://www.cdc.gov/coronavirus/2019-ncov/index.html)**,** [**Oregon Health Authority**](https://www.oregon.gov/oha/pages/index.aspx)**, and** [**Coos Health & Wellness**](https://cooshealthandwellness.org/) **to protect yourself, our community and our visitors.**

 #### **Coos County has moved into Phase 1 Re-Opening as of May 15, 2020.**

 This means some restaurants are now open for dine-in with restrictions and retail businesses are now able to re-open with certain protocols.
 Please be mindful of others when out in public.
-We encourage you to wear a mask when in public and to keep a 6 foot distance from others whenever possible.
+We encourage you to wear a mask when in public and to keep a 6 foot distance from others whenever possible. **Please call ahead before going to a shop or restaurant to ensure the business is open!**

 #### **_Please note the Governor's Stay at Home order is still in effect!_**